Celebrating International Day of Happiness: 20 March

 • Be kind to yourself daily.
 Practice self-compassion through positive self-talk, taking short breaks from routine life, or celebrating small wins.
 Self-kindness reduces cortisol production and reduces stress, making you more available to help others.

-Aknin & Dunn, 2012, say that prosocial spending is a promising path to sustainable happiness.
-It increases happiness, which in turn inspires prosocial spending.
-In a previous study, Dunn & Aknin, 2008, found that people who spent money on others felt greater happiness than those who spent it on themselves.
+In a previous study, Dunn & Aknin (2008) found that people who spent money on others felt greater happiness than those who spent it on themselves.

-4. Find the purpose of your life
+4. Purpose of your life

 What gives you a sense of fulfillment beyond just pleasure?